FIWARE-Ops/docs.academy/docs/integrated-courses/webinars.md

 [![](https://nexus.lab.fiware.org/repository/raw/public/badges/chapters/robotics.svg)](https://github.com/FIWARE/catalogue/blob/master/robotics/README.md)<br/>
 **Difficulty**: **Difficulty:** <span style="color:#5dc0cf">★&nbsp;★</span>

+-   Robotics-based Applications for Agile Manufacturing using FIWARE
+-   Robotics centered use cases
+-   Digital Factory centered use cases.
+-   Deployment of a _"Powered by FIWARE"_ Robotics Architecture

 [![](https://img.youtube.com/vi/ftxNOdwqjiQ/0.jpg)](https://www.youtube.com/watch?v=ftxNOdwqjiQ "Agile Manufacturing")

 Robotics systems play a major role in the automation roadmap of factories that aim to beat competitors by offering small lot sizes of highly customized products.
 As standalone manufacturing assets, the contribution of robotics systems to the factory is clear, robots are intended to contribute powerful automation features based on reconfigurable hardware with integrated perception, planning, and control abilities.
 However, the agility of the factory can grow dramatically by making these standalone robots first-class citizens of the digital factory infrastructure.

 This webinar introduces the current vision and ongoing developments that FIWARE is undertaking to accelerate the integration of robots in smart factory environments.

 #### 25. Cities as Enablers of the Data Economy - Smart Data Models for Cities